Eastpointe, Michigan

-Eastpointe (formerly East Detroit) is a city on the southern edge of Macomb County, Michigan, United States.
-As of the 2010 census, the city population was 32,442.
-Eastpointe forms a part of the Metro Detroit area.
-It borders 8 Mile Road on the northern edge of Detroit.
+Eastpointe (formerly East Detroit) is a city in Macomb County in the U.S. state of Michigan.
+An inner-ring suburb of Detroit, Eastpointe borders Detroit to the south, roughly 11 mi northeast of Downtown Detroit.
+As of the 2020 census, the city had a population of 34,318.

 History

 The community was first settled by Irish and German immigrants in the 1830s.
-In October 1897, a Post Office was established there with the name of "Half-way", as it was near the halfway point of the stage run between downtown Detroit and the Macomb County seat at Mount Clemens.
-It incorporated as the village of Halfway in December 1924 and reincorporated as the City of East Detroit in January 1929.
-Prior to 1924, most of the community formed a part of Erin Township.
+In October 1897, a post office was established there with the name of "Half-way", as it was near the halfway point of the stage run between downtown Detroit and the Macomb County seat at Mount Clemens.
+It incorporated as the village of Halfway in December 1924 and reincorporated as the city of East Detroit in January 1929.
+Prior to 1924, most of the community formed a part of Erin Township (which includes all or part of Eastpointe, Roseville, and St. Clair Shores.
 The city changed its name to "Eastpointe" after the change was approved by residents in a 1992 referendum; the name change had been proposed to remove any perceived association with the adjacent city of Detroit; the "pointe" suffix is intended to associate the city instead with the nearby affluent communities of the Grosse Pointes.
+The city also changed its name to give the community a sense that it was its own city with its own unique history, identity, and not an extension or branch of Detroit.
+Other names were also nominated for the referendum never balloted.

 The city's school district was unaffected by the municipal name change, and was called East Detroit Public Schools until 2017, when it changed the district name to Eastpointe Community Schools to align with the community name.
-It has one high school (Eastpointe High School), one middle school (Eastpointe Middle School), and four elementary schools.
-The primary district boundaries of Eastpointe Community Schools encompass the City of Eastpointe and the southeastern portion of the city of Warren.
+It has one high school (Eastpointe High School), one middle school (Eastpointe Middle School, formerly Kelly Middle School), and four elementary schools.
+The primary district boundaries of Eastpointe Community Schools encompass the City of Eastpointe, minus the northeastern portion (east of Kelly Rd. and north of Stephens) and the southeastern portion of the city of Warren.